What Is the Difference Between a Plan and a Strategy?

 • Global diversity is treated as asset, not challenge

-Learn how to develop leadership competencies in BDA Certified Professional (BDA-CP)
+Learn how to develop leadership competencies in BDA-CP

 Case Example: Culture as a BD Accelerator